Stronger Together: Diversity, Equity & Inclusion Commitments

 We’re working toward progress, as individuals and as a company.

 We care deeply for the earth and its people.
 Yet, we are not whole when some lives aren’t valued.
 The social awakening of the past year has left our hearts heavy with the collective grief of injustice; it is time for reflection, love and meaningful action.
-Burt’s Bees stands together with the Black community—our employees, partners, customers, friends and neighbors—united against racism, inequality and injustice.
+Burt’s Bees stands together with BIPOC and AAPI communities—our employees, partners, customers, friends and neighbors—united against racism, hate crimes, inequities and injustice.

 We know we have a responsibility to drive lasting change in our communities and within our own organization.
 We’ve been deeply engaged in the important work of confronting bias and creating an inclusive and diverse working environment, and we are called to further action.